Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 - You want a lighter alternative to Coolify

-- Docker Swarm clustering matters to you
+- Docker Swarm clustering actually matters for your setup

 - Your apps are simple (single container)